abrievanaardt/ANN-NeutralityStudy/README.md

 - As activation function, stick to sigmoid.
 - Only quality of solution is considered to measure the performance of the training algorithm (in context of NNs)

-For now the goal of the study excludes the following:
+For now the study excludes the following:
 - Factors contributing to neutrality (activation functions, # layers, overall network dimensionality).